menghaoyu2002/HoloTube/README.md

 ## Features
 * Chat displayed **_beside_** stream instead of directly over
-* View all live streams from Hololive talents
+* Watch all live streams from Hololive talents
 * Keep up with all the scheduled streams
 * Ability to follow all your favourite streamers